The 35 most iconic buildings in Toronto by neighbourhood

 One of the most gorgeous buildings in the city, the former North Toronto Railway Station now serves as the LCBO's flagship location.
 The design is based on St Mark's Campanile in Venice and dates back to 1916.
 It only operated as a train station until 1930, though a restoration in 2004 preserved many of its original elements.

-Not so long ago the Scarborough Civic Centre would have ranked as the former borough's most iconic building, but that title now goes to the adjacent library recently opened on the same site.
+Not so long ago the Scarborough Civic Centre would have ranked as the former borough's most iconic building, but that title now goes to the adjacent library opened on the same site a few years back.
 The dramatic wood-framed building is a stunning bit of architecture that improbably complements the older Raymond Moriyama building.

 Formerly a TTC streetcar maintenance facility, the Wychwood Barns helped to establish Artscape's reputation for artist-focused redevelopment.
 The complex blends historical and contemporary design to act as neighbourhood hub that's both practical and pleasing to the eye.